occopus/docs/sphinx/source/user/tutorial.rst

 In this section, examples will be shown, how this tool can be used.
-Each subsection details a certain infrastructure by which the user can learn how the different features can be utilised, or how the different plugins or clouds can be driven.
+Each subsection details a certain infrastructure by which the user can learn how the different features can be utilised, or how the different plugins or resources can be driven.

 Please, note that the following examples require a properly configured tool,